 Requires graduation from a NASP-approved program or the NCSP credential.

-Full: Graduated from a NASP-approved program or hold the NCSP credential.
+Full (Tier 3 and 4): Graduated from a NASP-approved program or hold the NCSP credential.

 Continuing Education Requirements: